ravitejalvr/SDCND-P3/README.md

 - The image is normalized to zero mean and unit variance.
 - Dropout of probability 0.5 is implemented for having randomly dropped some of the nets.

-#### Data Augmentation
+#### Image Augmentation
 The following techniques were used for data augmentation

 - Randomly increase steering anglr For left image, right image by 0.25 towards center of lane.
 - Randomly flip images such that model is trained both sides.
 - Change brightness randomly such that image is adjucted to all conditions.

-The data is also randomly shuffled and 20 & data is used in validation set.
+The images are also randomly shuffled and 20 & data is used in validation set.

+Here is an example of images before and after image augmentation:
+Before Augmentation:
+![img_normal]

+After Augmentation
+![img_augmented]

 #### Convolutional Neural Network Features